 (iii) A statement that the permittee has reviewed all other conditions and limitations of the permit and no other violations of the permit were discovered; or

-(C) For a water quality permit violation, a written request to the department that the department follow procedures described in ORS 468B.032.
-Notwithstanding the requirement for a response to the department within five working days, the permittee may file a request under this paragraph within 20 days from the date of service of the NPV.
+(C) For a water quality permit violation, a written request to DEQ that DEQ follow procedures described in ORS 468B.032.
+Notwithstanding the requirement for a response to DEQ within five working days, the permittee may file a request under this paragraph within 20 days from the date of service of the NPV.

-(c) If a compliance schedule approved by the department under paragraph (3)(b)(B) provides for a compliance period of more than six months, the compliance schedule must be incorporated into a final order that provides for stipulated penalties in the event of any failure to comply with the approved schedule.
+(c) If a compliance schedule approved by DEQ under paragraph (3)(b)(B) provides for a compliance period of more than six months, the compliance schedule must be incorporated into a final order that provides for stipulated penalties in the event of any failure to comply with the approved schedule.
 The stipulated penalties may be set at amounts equivalent to the base penalty amount appropriate for the underlying violation as set forth in OAR 340-012-0140;

 (d) If the NPV is issued by a regional authority, the regional authority may require that the permittee submit information in addition to that described in subsection (3)(b).

-(e) The department may assess a penalty without first issuing an NPV if:
+(e) DEQ may assess a penalty without first issuing an NPV if:

 (A) The violation is intentional;